A Snake Chaser Game with body implementation, built using AI search algorithms.

 - Working: Begins with the source node and expands nodes based on their path costs from the initial state.
 Considers all possible moves from each node, evaluating their costs and updating the priority queue accordingly.
 Continues until the goal node is reached or no more nodes are left to explore.

-Additional Integerated Features
+Additional Integrated Features

 - Integrated Multi-processing for parallel processing of 3 different algorithms.